QuantEcon/lecture-source-py/source/rst/arma.rst

     (x + i y) (u + i v) = xu - yv + i (xv + yu)

-Converted back to our first notation, this becomes :math:`(xu - vy, xv + yu)` as promised
+Converted back to our first notation, this becomes :math:`(xu - vy, xv + yu)` as promised.

 Complex numbers can be represented in  the polar form :math:`r e^{i \omega}` where